-- The echinocandin antifungals (caspofungin, micafungin, and anidulafungin) have broad spectrum of antifungal activity and favorable adverse effect profiles.
-(1) Caspofungin is as effective as and better empirical treatment of neutropenic patients with persistent fever.
+- The echinocandin antifungals (caspofungin, micafungin, and anidulafungin) have broad spectrum of antifungal activity and favorable adverse effect profiles. - Caspofungin is as effective as, and better tolerated than, liposomal amphotericin B for empirical treatment of neutropenic patients with persistent fever.
 Therefore, it is considered an appropriate alternative to LAMB and voriconazole.